StephenNneji/SScanSS-2/docsrc/scene.rst

 ################
 Scene Management
 ################
-The graphics window is the main window in SScanSS-2 and is essential for visualizing many operations.
+The graphics window is the main window in SScanSS 2 and is essential for visualizing many operations.
 The graphics window will render one of two scenes: the first showing the sample preparation "*Sample Scene*" and the second the instrument "*Instrument Scene*".

 ************
 Toggle scene
 ************
-SScanSS-2 will switch to the most appropriate scene for the current operation.
+SScanSS 2 will switch to the most appropriate scene for the current operation.
 To switch between scenes manually use the shortcut **Ctrl + T** or click the |toggle| button in the toolbar

 **********